How can I make my monthly donations to support my sponsored child?

 How can I stay updated on the child sponsorship program?

 Keeping our sponsors informed about the sponsorship program is very important to us.
 There are several ways to check in on the happenings of the program.
-One is through our regular newsletters sent directly to sponsors via the USPS.
+One is through our regular newsletters sent directly to sponsors via the USPS or email.
 Other updates are shared through Facebook at Hope In View Child Sponsorship and this website.
-If you have any specific questions, we encourage you to email email@example.com to contact our sponsorship coordinator.
+If you have any specific questions, we encourage you to email email@example.com.

 Can I write to my sponsored child?
 Will they write to me?

 Yes, you can write to your sponsored child as often as you would like.
 In fact, you can also send appropriate gifts as well.
-Your child will write to you at least 2 times per year but often more as you correspond with the child.
+Your child will write to you at least 2 times per year.

 If I would like the staff to purchase something additional for my child, how do I do that?